 - By liking other pages you are now in the group of people with similar interests.

 - You can comment on other pages as a page and get people to view your profile with your business pitch or any content you want.

 I’ve heard of people using Facebook to network before with their personal profile.
 To me, it just doesn’t make sense.
 I think people live in two worlds – a business world and a personal world.
 In my case, my name is my brand.
 Since my business / professional name is the same as my real name, it causes an obvious problem on Facebook.
 I used to think that there were better tools to use for networking like Twitter and LinkedIn.
 But these new Facebook Page capabilities make networking on Facebook easy.
 Plus, Facebook opens your personal brand / business to nearly a billion people.

-You don’t want your messages exposed to people who are not interested in receiveing them.
+You don’t want your messages exposed to people who are not interested in receiving them.
 That’s why it’s important to have a separate Facebook Page.
 We all know people who send business-related messages on their personal accounts.
 Nobody likes that!
 If you don’t have a Facebook Page, creating one is easy.
-Once you have it set up, you can take control of it with the powerful Use Facebook as Page option.

 FaceBook Page Tab and the IFrame